When and why do horses need horseshoes?

 Most riding disciplines use similar shoes, but with subtle differences.
 An event horse, for example, might have a shoe that offers more traction than a dressage horse requires.
 Some disciplines have very specific shoes that would not be used for anything else.
 The hind shoes on a reining horse, for example, are called sliders and are meant to provide zero traction and help the horse perform sliding stops.

-Should you shoe all four feet?
+Should you shoe all four hooves on a horse?

 Many horses with shoes do fine with just front shoes.
 Front feet carry more of the horse’s body weight and generally show more wear and tear.
 It will not make a horse off balance to only have the front feet shod.

-Do you leave shoes on all year?
+Do you leave horseshoes on all year?

 Shoes can be left on year round, but many people in Canada will remove their horses’ shoes for the winter.
 In the colder months, a lot of people are not riding as much and shoes are no longer necessary on their horse

-Are there different shoes for different seasons?
+Are there different horseshoes for different seasons?

 The same shoes can be used year round, but for winter use should have two important additions.
 First, the shoes should have corks for traction on snow and ice.
 Second, the shoes should have a snow pad to prevent snow from balling up inside the shoe.
 Snow ball pads or rim pads are commonly used to pop snow out of the shoe.